 Fentanyl goes hand and hand with Covid in the sense of wariness as it is being distributed and spread in our area.
 Pharmaceuticals are a high-volume business and are easily manipulated, being laced, including deadly ingredients as they are being falsely replicated from Mexico and being imported illegally into the United States.

 Wilson Center (the nation’s key non-partisan policy forum for tackling global issues through independent research and open dialogue to inform actionable ideas for the policy community) informed the public of the following, “While seemingly dominated by two large criminal groups in Mexico, the fentanyl trade requires vast networks of smaller subcontractors who specialize in importing, producing, and transporting synthetic drugs.

 Both large and small organizations appear to be taking advantage of the surge in popularity of the drug, which is increasingly laced into other substances such as cocaine, methamphetamine, and marijuana—very often without the end-user knowing it.

 To be sure, rising seizures of counterfeit oxycodone pills laced with fentanyl illustrate that the market is maturing in other ways as well.”
 This is a national security issue that has become the definition of out of control, as fentanyl exposure is present in our very community.

-In a time of crisis and unknowing, Higher Grounds is here, a helping hand, to do regular in-home drug testing and being a positive role model for your teen.
-It is our mission to help every teen who needs us, to guide him or her toward responsibility, sobriety, and to prepare them for adulthood.
+In a time of crisis and unknowing, Higher Grounds is here, a helping hand, to do regular in-home drug testing and be a positive role model for your teen.
+It is our mission to help every teen who needs us, to guide him or her toward responsibility and sobriety, and to prepare them or them for adulthood.
 Please, be safe, be mindful, and most of all cherish the family you have as we enter the new year.

 Written by Nicholas Salvemini, Higher Grounds Mentor